jokade/sbt-node/README.md

 ```

 ## Plugins
+The following sections list the sbt settings and tasks provided by each plugin.

+**Note**: If a plugin task depends on configuration files generated from settings (e.g. `package.json`), then these files will be updated if required, and the tasks using those files (e.g. `npmInstall`) will be run will be automatically.

 ### NpmPlugin
 This is the foundation required by all other plugins, but it can also be used on its own.
 It provides integration with the `npm` tool: